 Beside the Study Room is the Laundry Room, with washers and dryers (which cost $1.25 each per use) that are new as of 2019, as well as an ice machine.

 Across from the laundry is another popular facility: the Warehouse gym.
-The gym has a treadmill, a Smith machine, free weights, and other equipment, as well as music players and a TV to keep you entertained!
+The gym has a treadmill, a Smith machine, free weights (including a barbell/rack and dumbbells), and other equipment, as well as music players and a TV to keep you entertained!

 A smaller gym annex is available on the first floor with an elliptical machine and reclining stationary bike.